kb-dk/MerMEId/trunk/INSTALL.md

   let $lgin := xdb:login("/db", "user", "secretpassword")
   return $lgin
 };

 ```

-The database needs to know the user's ID (which is admin) and the
+The database needs to know the userid (which in this case is "admin") and the
-"secretpassword" Your tasks is to copy the login.xqm_distro to
+"secretpassword"

-login.xqm_mymermeid and replace "user" with "admin" and secretpassword
+Your tasks is to copy the login.xqm_distro to login.xqm_mymermeid and
-with whatever you chose when you installed eXist DB ([see
+replace "user" with "admin" and secretpassword with whatever you chose
-above](#3-install-exist-db))
+when you installed eXist DB ([see above](#3-install-exist-db))

 ### Check